 My husband and I have supported Phakamani, which was started by our friends Mark and Shirley Tucker, for a number of years.
 However, I never thought when I was writing my memoir that it could be used to generate financial support and exposure for this worthwhile organization.
 That is until, one day, my husband said to me, "You know for every book you sell, we should consider making a donation to Phakamani."

 With that everything fell into place.

-Writing my story has helped me to heal and now it is at work to help us continue making a difference in the lives of poor women in Mpumulanga and KwaZulu-Natal.
+Writing my story has helped me to heal and now it is at work to help us continue making a difference in the lives of poor women in Mpumulanga, KwaZulu-Natal and Limpopo Province.
 Every donation not only contributes in giving someone a chance to start her own business, it also gives her hope for herself and her family.

 Business start-ups can be as modest as raising chickens, selling floor polish or airtime cards, running a basic roadside stall or renting chairs.
 It can also be more developed such as an established mini-grocery stall, a hairdressing salon or a dressmaking business.

 If you have bought a book, whether it be from me, from Amazon or Chapters.Indigo, or one of the book stores that carry my book - thank you!
 Together we are making a difference.